celebrity

 ADVERTISEMENT

-January 12: A babysitter has filed a lawsuit claiming she was raped by Diddy.
+January 12: A babysitter files a lawsuit claiming she was raped by Diddy.

-A woman has come forward, identified anonymously as a Jane Doe, stating that she was raped by Diddy when she was just sixteen years old.
+A woman came forward, identified anonymously as Jane Doe, stating that she was raped by Combs when she was just 16 years old.

 The young girl was a babysitter, working in the Manhattan apartment building where Combs' then-romantic partner resided.
 The name of the partner is left out of the lawsuit but is described as a "well-known woman."